The Price of Bitcoin and Its Effect on Altcoins

 Whether we like it or not, Bitcoin influences altcoins and the rest of the cryptocurrencies.
 Bitcoin is the leader of this crypto universe.

 It is not uncommon to see $20 billion in daily trading volume and tokens.
 On a normal day, Bitcoin represents approximately 53 percent of the complete volume.
 Consequently, Bitcoin certainly influences another cryptocurrencies.

 We should expect altcoins to continue to be in a bear market.
 This is precisely what we’re experiencing with the most common token.
 The token’s purchase price has been falling for the last six weeks.

 Needless to say, all of us want to know when the altcoins will form a significant bottom and then enter a new bull market.
 Giving an exact answer is impossible.
 But, an bottom will be probably generated by altcoins soon.

 Nobody likes to “hodl” in a bear market, but bear markets are a part of the investment cycle.
 While the bear market turns into another bull market, the best strategy is to stay patient.
 Regardless of the drop in Bitcoin or altcoins, the future seems bright for the crypto market.

-I believe many crypto investors and traders were quite surprised by this huge decline of Bitcoin price.
-Lots of investors from the cryptocurrency community were quite optimistic in 2017, anticipating the price of Bitcoin to move up for the next several decades.
+We’ve witnessed recently a new increase in the price of Bitcoin.
+So, even if many crypto investors and traders were quite surprised by this huge decline of Bitcoin price a couple of years ago we are now on a bullish trend again.
+Lots of investors from the cryptocurrency community were quite optimistic before and were anticipating the price of Bitcoin to move up for the next several decades.

 According to my analysis, I feel that the entire crypto world is at a multi-year bull market that could extend to the 2030s.
 Including tokenization, blockchain technology and cryptocurrency trading.